suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 **4. Skills with Higher Salaries:** Specialized skills, such as Asana and Airtable, are associated with the highest average salaries, indicating a premium on niche expertise.

-**5. Optimal Skills for Job Market Value:** Python also leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data scientists to learn to maximize their market value.
+**5. Optimal Skills for Job Market Value:** Python and SQL lead in demand and offers for a high average salary, positioning it as one of the most optimal skills for data scientists to learn to maximize their market value.

 ### Closing Thoughts